itsays-zqc/my-website/docs/examples/PIC/ybranch/ybranch.md

 The power monitor is a configuration setting that allows users to specify various simulation parameters.<br/>The `name` parameter assigns a name to the power monitor.<br/>The `type` parameter defines the type of power monitor.<br/>The `general` parameter pertains to settings related to the frequency domain and frequency-dependent behaviors of the simulation.<br/>The `geometry` parameter is used to define the geometric characteristics of the simulated structure.<br/>The `mode_expansion` parameter involves relevant settings for mode expansion simulations.
 Users can customize the simulation settings by utilizing these input parameters to achieve accurate and comprehensive results based on their specific simulation requirements.

-Detailed explaination about monitors : https://itsays-zqc.github.io/my-website/docs/test/v2_core/5Mornitor
+Detailed explaination about monitors :<a href='https://itsays-zqc.github.io/my-website/docs/test/v2_core/5Mornitor'>Monitor</a>

 </div>